education and engagement

 “After the play, the director facilitated an audience talkback, which proved to be equally as important as the play.
 It provided audience members the chance to engage with the actors, share stories, and connect with other audience members.
 Not only did we leave the theatre entertained, we left feeling connected and even made some new friends!” — Mosaic Theater Fan

-The Reflection Series is sponsored by Capitol Hill Community Foundation and Mayor’s Office of LGBTQ Affairs, and Partners Circle Visionaries Cathy & Bob Solomon, Believers Leslie Scallet Lieberman & Maury Lieberman (of blessed memory), Champions Ken Grossinger & Micheline Klagsburn, and Activists John & Meg Hauge.
+The Reflection Series is supported by Humanities DC, Mayor’s Office of LGBTQ Affairs and Partners Circle Visionaries Cathy & Bob Solomon, Believers Leslie Scallet Lieberman & Maury Lieberman (of blessed memory), Champions Ken Grossinger & Micheline Klagsburn, and Activists John & Meg Hauge.

 UPCOMING REFLECTION SERIES EVENTS: